strongloop/strongloop.com2/_posts/2017-05-24-loopback-as-a-service-using-openwhisk.md

 Following the steps in the blog would let us stand-up a single instance of the LoopBack application which is great for demos.
 It is not yet ready for deploying at scale on the cloud.
 The previous blog ends with open questions on:<!--more-->

 1. How to scale the application horizontally - Multiple instances of the application running and able to process simultaneous requests for the same API.
 This will also be needed to avoid single points of failure (min-3 deployments).
-Introducing multiple instances brings in challenges of deploying models/datasources to all the instances and keeping them in sync.</li>
+Introducing multiple instances brings in challenges of deploying models/datasources to all the instances and keeping them in sync.

 2. How to scale the application vertically - When we dynamically create datasources and models in the applications (which has finite resources in terms of RAM and CPU) we will eventually hit a threshold where no more models/datasources can be created.
 At this point, we need to be able to start deploying to another LoopBack application pool.
 Note that all horizontal instances of the application run the same models/datasources whereas different (vertical) application pools run different models/datasources.
 Introducing vertical scaling brings in the challenges of maintaining multiple application pools and logic for choosing which pool would be used for deploying a model/datasource.

 3. When an application instance restarts after a crash or is newly added for horizontal scaling, it needs to create all models/datasources that peer instances have to get functional parity with them.
 For the time this takes, the instance can not join the load-balancing group of instances.

 4. In real production scenarios, there could be LoopBack applications specific to each application type.
-This will introduce the need for having a registry for different applications supported and getting the network endpoint to work with each of them.</li>
+This will introduce the need for having a registry for different applications supported and getting the network endpoint to work with each of them.

 As one can see, to solve the above problems non-trivial and entails huge deployment and management (of instances, pools, application specific micro services and registry) effort.